Tranches, How They Work, Risks, and Role in the Financial Crisis

 In 1999, the safe and predictable world of banking changed forever.
 Congress repealed the Glass-Steagall Act.
-Suddenly, banks could own hedge funds and invest in sophisticated derivatives .
+Suddenly, banks could own hedge funds and invest in derivatives .
 In a competitive banking industry, those with the complex financial products made the most money.
 They bought out smaller, stodgier banks.
-Financial services and housing drove U.S. economic growth until 2007.
+This deregulation allowed financial services to drive U.S. economic growth until 2007.

 The assumption underlying all computer models was that housing prices always went up.
 That was a safe assumption until 2006.
 When home prices fell, so did the the value of the tranches, the mortgage-backed security, and the economy.

 When housing prices plummeted, no one knew the value of the tranches.

 No one could price the mortgage-backed securities.
 As a result,banks stopped lending to each other.
 The credit markets froze up.

 The secondary market freed banks from collecting on the mortgages when they become due.
 They had sold them to other investors.
 As a result, the banks weren't disciplined in sticking to sound lending standards.
 They made loans to borrowers with poor credit scores.
 These subprime mortgages were bundled up and resold as part of a high-interest tranche.
 Investors who wanted more return snapped them up.